Keys live only in nodes whether in RAM or on disk.

 There is now some migration to platforms where pointers are naturally 64 bits long.
 I belong to the school that believes infrastructure should expend some effort at being efficient.
 How much item space could be used with 32 bit indexes into an array of 16 byte items?
 A node frame, which includes a header, occupies 19 items.
 A core table entry is 2 items.
 This leaves room for 190M node frames and 190M core table entries.
 This is a 64G item space which is about right for a machine with 760G of real RAM.

-A more modest hack which is better supported by extant compilers is to let a kernel that runs in 32 bit mode administer a machine where some domains ran in 32 bit mode and others ran in 64 bit mode.
-With nearly 4G for working space for the kernel, this would suit a machine with about 80G of real RAM.
+A more modest hack which is better supported by extant compilers is to let a kernel that runs in 32 bit mode administer a machine where some domains run in 32 bit mode and others run in 64 bit mode.
+With nearly 4G for the kernel’s working space, this would suit a machine with about 80G of real RAM.
 This is not much of a mod to the current kernel.
-The main changes are to recognize page table entries that describe real addresses larger than 32 bits.
+The main changes are to deal with page frames at real addresses larger than 32 bits.